 Miner Vale starts up iron ore grinding hub in China's Zhoushan

-BEIJING, Aug 25 (Reuters) - Brazilian mining giant Vale SA VALE3.SA said on Tuesday its iron ore grinding hub with China's Ningbo Zhoushan Port Group in the eastern province of Zhejiang has been put into production.
+BEIJING, Aug 25 (Reuters) - Brazilian mining giant Vale SA VALE3.SA said on Tuesday it has started producing high-grade iron ore fines for pelletizing at its new grinding hub with China's Ningbo Zhoushan Port Group (NZP Group) in eastern Zhejiang province.

-The hub, with three production lines, is expected to turn out 3 million tonnes of high-grade ground iron ore fines a year, Vale said in a statement.
+The hub, located in the Shulanghu Ore Transfer Terminal in Zhoushan city, has three production lines and an annual capacity of three million tonnes of ground iron ore fines, Vale said in a statement.

+The new product, known as GF88, is based on Vale's flagship Carjas IOCJ 65%-iron fines, and will be used to feed growing demand for pellets in China's mammoth steel sector, according to the miner.

+"It enjoys high iron content, low impurities and low loss-on-ignition characteristics," Marcello Spinelli, Executive Director of Ferrous Minerals of Vale, said in the statement.

 ((min.zhang@thomsonreuters.com; (8610) 5669-2105;))